 SANFORD MUSEUM - Funded and operated by the City of Sanford it includes a various collections of city photographs, memoirs, family histories, yearbooks, city directories, maps, letters, memorabilia, and archived copies of The Sanford Herald (Sanford’s locally owned independent newspaper that started in 1908 and continues to this day.)

 SANFORD HISTORIC TRUST (this website) - A membership based nonprofit organization with no government affiliation that advocates for the architectural and historical heritage of the city through education and stewardship.
 Think of the Trust as a grassroots lobbyist for historic preservation.

 The Sanford Historic Trust was formed in 1988 as a not-for- profit organization which serves to evaluate, protect and preserve the architectural and historical heritage of the city through education and stewardship.

 The founding members were “urban pioneers” who were renovating historic homes in an area near downtown Sanford that had yet to be classified as a bona fide historic district.
-Their beautiful homes were sandwiched between other Grande Dames that had been sadly transformed into neglected rental units, abandoned homes, or repugnant crack houses.
+Their beautiful homes were sandwiched between other Grande Dames that had been sadly transformed into neglected rental units and abandoned homes.